 The book was first published by Hachette in France in 1979, and translated into Japanese in 1985.
 It’s really a shame that it hasn’t been translated into English.

 Doctors may conduct research on the same topic.
 Many doctors who were my research participants were also researching topics on patient-doctor communication.
 Their views are situated within medicine, sometimes employing conversation analysis, and they often contextualise the data into their medical perspectives.
-Researchers always go back and forth between the ‘language in practice’, the ‘researcher’s personal view’ and ‘academic words in the field situated’.
-After the journey, in the end, I return to linguistic terminologies.
-If I had got stuck only in any of them (linguistic or personal or medical views), relying on only one view, my research would fail as a qualitative study.
-Contextualising is always a crucial part of researching healthcare.

 Over the last few years, the field has evolved in mixed methods for various kinds of contexts, ranging from health discourses of individuals (patients’ talks, adherence to treatment, health literacy, online support groups) to professionals’ practices (institutional talks, inter-professional communication, communication skills training, clinical reports, nursing care), and patient-provider interactions (diagnosis, negotiations, ethics).

 Here are my dreams.
+Research in the field can:

 - increase public awareness on issues that they didn’t even know existed